Current State

 Startups do not need AI theater.
 Founders and early revenue teams need practical systems for U.S. GTM, selling motion, and the daily operating habits that turn AI into pipeline.

-The work blends operator judgment with hands-on AI workflow design: Claude, ChatGPT, Codex, SalesSidekick, outreach, follow-up, and practical market-entry choices.
+The work blends operator judgment with hands-on AI workflow design: Claude, ChatGPT, Codex, outreach, follow-up, and practical market-entry choices.

 Where the pain lived